-The decision to scale back or eliminate the advertising budget is never easy for marketers.
-The decision to “go dark” can have various causes, from a broad economic recession to narrower industry or company-specific revenue or growth challenges.
+The decision to scale back or eliminate the advertising budget is never easy for marketers and to “go dark” can have various causes, from a broad economic recession to narrower industry or company-specific revenue or growth challenges.
 Whatever the cause, “going dark” has both short- and long-term implications.
 Read More.

 Neuroscience-based marketing research offers new tools for improving advertising creative and testing methods.
-After conducting two major research projects, the ARF has concluded that neurological and biometric marketing research methods have the potential to provide important new insights for the evaluation of commercials and other visual or print stimuli and that they can identify creative executions that sell more.
+After conducting two research projects, the ARF has concluded that these methods have the potential to provide important new insights for evaluating commercials and other visual/print stimuli and for identifying creative executions that sell more.
 The ARF also offers recommendations to strengthen the use of neuroscience-based research.
 Read More.